DevOops WriteupHow to resolve HTB DevOops

-So, because there is no other functionality on the server, we can suspect that there is an XML External Entity (XXE) injection, this is a type of attack against an application that parses XML input.
-This may lead to the disclosure of confidential data, denial of service, among others, and we can exploit it to retrieve the content of files by uploading a malicious XML file.
+So, because there is no other functionality on the server, we can suspect that there is an XML External Entity (XXE) injection.
+This is a type of attack against an application that parses XML input.
+This may lead to, among other issues, the disclosure of confidential data, and denial of service.
+We can exploit it to retrieve the contents of files by uploading a malicious XML file.

 To test this we can upload the following file:

 1 2 3 4 5 6 7 8 9

 <?xml version="1.0" encoding="ISO-8859-1"?> <!DOCTYPE foo [ <!ELEMENT foo ANY > <!ENTITY xxe SYSTEM "file:///etc/passwd" >]> <post> <Author>johnarmas</Author> <Subject>hola</Subject> <heading>Reminder</heading> <Content>&xxe;</Content> </post>

 With this, we can retrieve the content of /etc/passwd from the web server and test for XXE injection.
 We can do it by manually uploading the file or using a proxy like burpsuite and sending the request to the repeater, like in this example:

 What to do next?
 When we uploaded our first XML file, we could see from the response that the file is stored on /home/roosa/deploy/src.
 With this information, we could retrieve the user flag.
 Usually, this file is on /home/roosa/user.txt, and modifying our XXE we could do it, but what about remote code execution?